rbong/envi/README.md

 ====

-A dynamic file-passing and auto navigation bash script for vifm, Vim, and a shell.
+A dynamic file-passing and auto navigation bash script for vifm, Vim, and a shell written in bash.
 It uses tmux for servers.
-It is invisible in the shell; no navigation commands are shown.
+It is invisible in the shell;
+no navigation commands are shown.
 It is fairly extensible through rebindings.
 More modularity is coming through updates. envi exists because of the efficiency of working with the three major abstractions of data separately; text, programs, and directories.
 I didn't want ugly slow addons in Vim for navigation, or have to close Vim to open multiple files or navigate.
 I often found myself opening all three of the programs envi uses together, because vifm opens files in Vim automatically and I often wanted to see extra information in my shell.

 dependencies
 ====